godotengine/godot-docs/reference/core_types.rst

 Segmentation slowly creates holes that are too small for most common allocations, so that memory is wasted.
 There is a lot of literature about heap and segmentation, so this topic will not be developed further here.
-Modern Operating Systems use paged memory, which helps mitigate the problem of segmentation but doesn't solve it.
+Modern operating systems use paged memory, which helps mitigate the problem of segmentation but doesn't solve it.

 However, in many studies and tests, it is shown that given enough